-Bodies and body parts: teaching children with ASD
+Bodies and body parts: helping autistic children learn about them

-Here are some tips that can help you teach your child about body parts:
+These tips can help you teach your child about all the parts of their body:

-- Use everyday moments: for example, bath time or while you’re helping your child to get dressed are good opportunities to introduce the names of body parts.
+- Use everyday moments: for example, while your child is having a bath or while you’re helping your child get dressed are good times to introduce the names of body parts.

 - Look at a book: you can use the pictures to help your child learn the names for the parts of the body and understand the differences between boys and girls.

-- Sing songs: songs such as ‘Head, shoulders, knees and toes’ are a fun way for children to learn body parts.
+- Sing songs: songs like ‘Head, shoulders, knees and toes’ are a fun way for children to learn body parts.

-- Play games: you can add naming body parts into a game your child enjoys, such as being tickled – for example, ‘Now I’ll tickle your toes!’
+- Play games: you can add naming body parts into a game your child enjoys, like being tickled – for example, ‘Now I’ll tickle your toes!’

 - Use dolls with realistic body parts: you can name the body parts when you’re playing with your child.

 - Colour a picture: your child might enjoy colouring pictures or doing drawings of different body parts while you label them together.